ono-midori/ono-midori.github.io/techs/zguide.md

 The ZeroMQ reply envelope formally consists of zero or more reply addresses, followed by an empty frame (the envelope delimiter), followed by the message body (zero or more frames).
 The envelope is created by multiple sockets working together in a chain.
 We'll break this down.

-We'll start by sending “Hello” through a REQ socket.
-The REQ socket creates the simplest possible reply envelope, which has no addresses, just an empty delimiter frame and the message frame containing the “Hello” string.
+We'll start by sending "Hello" through a REQ socket.
+The REQ socket creates the simplest possible reply envelope, which has no addresses, just an empty delimiter frame and the message frame containing the "Hello" string.
 This is a two-frame message.

 ![](./pics/zmq/fig26.png)

-The REP socket does the matching work: it strips off the envelope, up to and including the delimiter frame, saves the whole envelope, and passes the “Hello” string up the application.
+The REP socket does the matching work: it strips off the envelope, up to and including the delimiter frame, saves the whole envelope, and passes the "Hello" string up the application.
 Thus our original Hello World example used request-reply envelopes internally, but the application never saw them.

 If you spy on the network data flowing between hwclient and hwserver, this is what you'll see: every request and every reply is in fact two frames, an empty frame and then the body.
 It doesn't seem to make much sense for a simple REQ-REP dialog.
 However you'll see the reason when we explore how ROUTER and DEALER handle envelopes.